 Lisbon is primarily a city of apartment homes.
 Private homes with gardens are a little trickier to come by, and competition for rentals can be tough.

-Job opportunities in Portugal are limited, and salaries tend to be low with the minimum wage sitting at only 660€ per month.
-That said, the city is home to a growing number of startups and tech companies.
+Job opportunities in Portugal are limited, and salaries tend to be low, with the minimum wage sitting at only 660€ per month.
+That said, the city is home to many startups and tech companies.
 Finding well-paid work here requires some smarts and a top-notch CV!

 Portugal is renowned for its bureaucracy, and living in Lisbon is no different!
 Prepare to queue, wait, and chase to get things done—and even then, paperwork always takes a while.
 Be like the Portuguese, and remember that if it doesn’t happen today, it’ll happen “amanha”!